Temple University, Japan Campus Study Abroad Programs

 Courses numbered 4000 - 4999 are appropriate for undergraduate students in their fourth year of study.

-Chapman University maintains a record of the courses that previous Study Abroad students have taken, and the equivalent Chapman credit that was granted for each course.
-To view the course equivalencies for this program, click “View Sample” under Pre-Approved Courses at the top of this brochure page.
-Please note that this is not a comprehensive list of all courses available at the institution.
-You may view the entire course catalog online
+Chapman University maintains a record of the courses that previous study abroad students have taken, and the equivalent Chapman credit that was granted for each course.
+To view the course equivalencies for this program, click “Sample Pre-Approved Courses” at the top of each program brochure page.
+Please note that Sample Pre-Approved Courses are courses that have been previously requested by a Chapman student for credit.
+It is not a comprehensive list of all courses available at the institution.
+You may view the entire course catalog for this program by accessing the Temple University, Japan Campus website

 All courses must be taken for a letter grade.
 Classes taken as ‘Pass/Fail’ will not be accepted, with the exception of internships.
 Internships must be approved by the Center for Global Education.